cofresilab/cofresilab.github.io/sipsandshapes.md

 ## How to participate
 First, complete the eligibility screener so that the research team can determine if you meet the study eligibility criteria.

-<a href="https://showmeportal.missouri.edu/redcap/surveys/?s=LHCXJARTY3P3YE78" class="button special">Eligibility Screener</a>
+<a href="#" class="button special">Eligibility Screener</a>
+This link has been disabled since we are no longer recruiting for this study.
+Thank you!

 ## How do I know if I am eligible?
 If you are eligible, the study research team will reach out to you by email, text message or phone call (depending on your indicated preference) to invite you to participate.